 The Troy baseball team captured conference titles in 2005, 2006 and 2013 and advanced to an NCAA Regional in '95, '96, '06, '07, '11, and most recently capped off in 2013 by beating Alabama not once, but twice, to advance to the Regional Championship against Florida State.
-Troy's softball team won the Atlantic Sun Conference Championship in 1996, went on to defeate the Ohio Valley Conference champions in the NCAA Play-In Game and advanced to NCAA Regional play, the first softball team from the state of Alabama ever to do so.
+In the 2017 season, the Trojans defeated Alabama in walk-off fashion and nationally ranked Auburn.
+Troy's softball team won the Atlantic Sun Conference Championship in 1996, went on to defeat the Ohio Valley Conference champions in the NCAA Play-In Game and advanced to NCAA Regional play, the first softball team from the state of Alabama ever to do so.